nuclearace/CardEngine/README.md

-# TheBuilders
+# CardEngine

-A super simple card game where you compete with other players to build the best hotel.
+A simple server that lets players play various card and board games.